-The Sensor update interval defines how often the sensor updates its status.
-For vibration sensors, this is the interval used to send an RMS velocity value, internal temperature and battery voltage level to the gateway This is called a sequence or count.
-This interval is also used to check the sensor's Alarm status.
+The Sensor update interval defines how often the sensor updates its status to the Gateway.
+For vibration sensors, this is the interval used to send an RMS velocity value, internal temperature and battery voltage level.
+This is called a sequence or count.
+This interval is also used to check the sensor's RMS velocity internal trigger threshold status.